Novel scaling limits for critical inhomogeneous random graphs: Introduction

-We shall frequently make use of the fact that \refeq{F-bound-tau(3,4)b} implies that, as $u\downarrow 0$, \eqn{ \lbeq{[1-F]inv-bd} [1-F]^{-1}(u)=\big(c_{\sss F}/u\big)^{1/(\tau-1)}(1+o(1)). } Under the key assumption in \refeq{F-bound-tau(3,4)b}, we have that the third moment of the degrees tends to infinity, i.e., with $W\sim F$, we have $\expec[W^3]=\infty$.
-Define \eqn{ \lbeq{nu-def} \nu = \expec[W^2]/\expec[W], } so that, again by \refeq{F-bound-tau(3,4)b}, $\nu<\infty$. \ch{Then, by \cite[Theorem 3.1]{BolJanRio07} (see also \cite[Section 16.4]{BolJanRio07} for a detailed discussion on rank-1 inhomogeneous random graphs, of which our random graph is an example),} when $\nu> 1$, there is one giant component of size proportional to $n$, while all other components are of smaller size $o(n)$, and when $\nu \leq 1$, the largest connected component contains a proportion of vertices that converges to zero in probability.
+Under the key assumption in~(\ref{F-bound-tau3,4b}), we have that the third moment of the degrees tends to infinity; that is, with $W\sim F$, $\expec[W^3]=\infty$.
+Define

+so that, again by~(\ref{F-bound-tau3,4b}), $\nu<\infty$.
+Then, by~\cite{BolJanRio07}, Theorem 3.1 (see also \cite{BolJanRio07}, Section~16.4, for a detailed discussion on rank-1 inhomogeneous random graphs, of which our random graph is an example), when $\nu> 1$, there is one giant component of size proportional to $n$, while all other components are of smaller size $o(n)$, and when $\nu\leq1$, the largest connected component contains a proportion of vertices that converges to zero in probability.
 Thus, the critical value of the model is $\nu=1$.
-The main aim of this paper is to investigate what happens \emph{close to} the critical point, i.e., when $\nu=1$.
+The main aim of this paper is to investigate what happens \textit{close to} the critical point, that is, when $\nu=1$.